 Are you achy because of stress and tension?

 If your aches and pains are the result of stress and tension then you should consider essential oils like chamomile, lavender, jasmine, rose and neroli.

-- Lavender is relaxing and steadies the nerves
+Lavender oil is relaxing and steadies the nerves.

-- Jasmine soothes anxiety and brings on relaxation and sleep
+Jasmine oil soothes anxiety and brings on relaxation and sleep.

-- Rose and neroli ease tension and anxiety
+Rose and neroli oils ease tension and anxiety.

 Relieve muscle spasms with chamomile, clary sage, lavender, marjoram and rosemary.

 Rosemary oil helps overcome exhaustion and is stimulating to the senses; so don’t use it an hour before bed.

 Clary sage oil is good for muscles and is especially useful for an aching body due to PMS.

 Marjoram is a warming and penetrating oil that is good for aches and pain and is also useful after exercise.